New Bulgarian University

-Since 2004, NBU is an accredited partner of The Open University Business School.
+Since 2004, NBU has been an accredited partner of The Open University Business School.

 History

-NBU was established on 18 September 1991 by Bogdan Bogdanov and a group of Bulgarian intellectuals with a resolution by Bulgarian Parliament.
+NBU was established on 18 September 1991 by Bogdan Bogdanov and a group of Bulgarian intellectuals with a resolution by the Bulgarian Parliament.
 NBU's main purpose was to modernise Bulgarian higher education.
 2,500 students were welcomed during the first year.
 A test of general education was introduced in 1995 and established as a uniform standard for the reception of students in 1996.

 NBU's Educational Museum was founded on 23 April 2010.
 The first exhibition was "Museum Network Resources".
 It was the final stage of the project "Educational Museum at New Bulgarian University".
 The project was funded by the National Fund for Research at the Ministry of Education, Youth and Science, the Cultural Heritage (study on national historic and culture legacy as a part of European culture heritage and advanced methods for preserving).

 Since 2010, NBU is the home of 'The Slug Theater', where the university's drama club present their shows.

-Campus facilities
+Campus

 The campus consists of two buildings (Buildings 1 and 2) housing the Aula, Library, University Theater, NBU Museum, UniArt Gallery, Medical Center, and a Sports Center surrounded with open green spaces.

-The university has more than 100 halls, computer labs, language and simultaneous interpreting labs, a Mock Courtroom, an Arts Center with practice rooms and studios for students of music, fine arts, design and architecture with a total capacity of 2 500 seats.
+The university has more than 100 halls, computer labs, language and simultaneous interpreting labs, a Mock Courtroom, an Arts Center with practice rooms and studios for students of music, fine arts, design and architecture with a total capacity of 2,500 seats.

 Library

-NBU's academic library provides over 128 000 items accessed by 150 000 annual visitors.
+NBU's academic library houses over 128,000 items accessed by 150,000 annual visitors.